rails/rails/guides/source/security.md

 NOTE: _When sanitizing, protecting or verifying something, whitelists over blacklists._

 A blacklist can be a list of bad e-mail addresses, non-public actions or bad HTML tags.
 This is opposed to a whitelist which lists the good e-mail addresses, public actions, good HTML tags and so on.
-Although sometimes it is not possible to create a whitelist (in a SPAM filter, for example), _(highlight)prefer to use whitelist approaches_:
+Although sometimes it is not possible to create a whitelist (in a SPAM filter, for example), _prefer to use whitelist approaches_:

 * Use before_filter :only => [...] instead of :except => [...].
 This way you don't forget to turn it off for newly added actions.
 * Use attr_accessible instead of attr_protected.
 See the mass-assignment section for details
 * Allow &lt;strong&gt; instead of removing &lt;script&gt; against Cross-Site Scripting (XSS).
 See below for details.
 * Don't try to correct user input by blacklists:
-** This will make the attack work: "&lt;sc&lt;script&gt;ript&gt;".gsub("&lt;script&gt;", "")
+    * This will make the attack work: "&lt;sc&lt;script&gt;ript&gt;".gsub("&lt;script&gt;", "")
-** But reject malformed input
+    * But reject malformed input

 Whitelists are also a good approach against the human factor of forgetting something in the blacklist.